Economy of Karnataka: Industry

 District-wise industries of Karnataka in 2024.

-Karnataka evolved as the manufacturing hub for some of the largest public sector industries of India after India's independence.
+Karnataka became the manufacturing hub for some of the largest public sector industries of India after India's independence.
 Hindustan Aeronautics Limited, which is dedicated to research and development activities for indigenous fighter aircraft for the Indian Air Force, employs over 9,500 employees making it one of the largest public sector employers in Karnataka.

-Other heavy industries such as National Aerospace Laboratories, Indian Telephone Industries, Bharat Earth Movers Limited, Bharat Electronics Limited, Hindustan Machine Tools and Indian subsidiaries of Volvo and Toyota are also headquartered in Bengaluru.
 India's national space agency, the Indian Space Research Organization, is headquartered in Bengaluru and employs approximately 20,000 people.

+Other heavy industries such as National Aerospace Laboratories, Indian Telephone Industries, Bharat Earth Movers Limited, Bharat Electronics Limited, Hindustan Machine Tools and Indian subsidiaries of Volvo and Toyota, are also headquartered in Bengaluru.
 TVS Motors has a motorcycle manufacturing plant at Mysore and Tata Motors at Dharwad.

-Karnataka state has many companies engaged in the manufacturing of electrical equipment and machinery like Kirloskar, ABB, Kavika, Larsen and Toubro etc. This may be due to the location of the Central Power Research Institute at Bengaluru.
-Many multinational companies have set up their manufacturing units in Karnataka such as BASF and Bosch.
+Karnataka houses several companies engaged in the manufacturing of electrical equipment and machinery, including Kirloskar, ABB, Kavika, and Larsen & Toubro.
+This sector is supported by the presence of the Central Power Research Institute in Bengaluru.
+Many multinational companies have set up their manufacturing units in Karnataka, such as BASF and Bosch.

 The state owns sugar factories in the northern region, edible oil processing factories, pharmaceutical factories, textile processing centers, and steel producing facilities.
-Vishwesharaiya steel plant at Bhadravati is run by SAIL.
+The Vishwesharaiya steel plant at Bhadravati is run by Steel Authority of India Limited.

 Minerals

-Lithium has been discovered in Karnataka's Mandya district which is 100 km from Bengaluru, becoming the Nation's first-ever Lithium reserves so far confirmed at 1,600 tonnes.

 Gold, iron ore, quartz, limestone, manganese, kyanite and bauxite are some of the minerals that are found in Karnataka.
-After the closure of the Kolar Gold Fields mine, the only company in India that produces gold by mining and extracting it from the ore is Hutti Gold Mines Limited that has plants at Hutti and Chitradurga in Karnataka.
-The major mines of manganese and iron ore are located at Sandur in Bellary district.
+After the closure of the Kolar Gold Fields mine, the only company in India that produces gold by mining and extracting it from the ore is Hutti Gold Mines Limited, with plants at Hutti and Chitradurga in Karnataka.
+The major mines of manganese and iron ore are located at Sandur in the Bellary district.
 Visweswaraiah Iron and Steel Ltd. at Bhadravathi and Jindal Vijayanagar Steel Ltd. at Toranagallu are engaged in the production of iron and steel.
 Indian Aluminium Company Ltd. (Hindalco) has an aluminum plant near Belgaum.
 Mysore Minerals Limited is in the mining and production of chromite industry in Hassan district.
 Rajashree Cements at Adityanagar, Vasavadatta Cements at Sedam and The Associated Cement Company Ltd. at Wadi are engaged in the production of cement.
 Uranium deposits have been found in Deshnur, a small village near Belgaum.

+Lithium has been discovered in Karnataka's Mandya district 100 km from Bengaluru, becoming the nation's first known lithium reserves, so far confirmed at 1,600 tonnes.